ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Preventive measures

-• Regularly inspect and maintain steering components.
+• Regularly inspect electrical connections.

 Error code type